cfw-guide/ios.cfw.guide/_pages/en_US/blocking-jailbreak-detection.md

 1. Tap on `Applications`
 1. Tap on an application that you selected with Liberty Lite
 1. Enable `Custom Tweak Configuration`
+	- For Snapchat, enable `Disable Tweak Injection` and skip the next steps
 1. Make sure `Whitelist` is selected
 1. Enable `zzzzzLiberty`
-1. If you're using Snapchat, enable `SnapHide2` (PicaHide)

-	PicaHide can cause crashes on unsupported versions - disable it if the app stops working {:.notice--danger}

 1. Repeat this for every app you selected with Liberty Lite